 What Affects Assisted Living Costs in Michigan?

-Location: Larger metropolitan areas command higher rates due to wage competition and stronger demand.
+- Location: Ann Arbor and Detroit metro communities command higher rates due to university healthcare proximity, higher wage structures, and stronger demand.

 Does Medicaid Cover Assisted Living in Michigan?